On the central limit question for strictly stationary, reversible Markov chains: The bounded case again --- very sharp mixing rates

 (A) Theorem \ref {thm4.1} (in the case $\sigma^2 > 0$) and Theorem \ref {thm4.2} each involve strictly stationary sequences that satisfy $\liminf_{n \to \infty} n^{-1} \var(\, \sum_{k=1}^n X_k) > 0$.
 The ``trade-off'' between those two theorems is essentially as follows: (i) In Theorem \ref {thm4.1} the normalizing constant (for convergence to a normal law) is of a ``standard'' type (that is, $\asymp 1/\sqrt n$\ ), while in Theorem \ref {thm4.2} that is not necessarily the case. (ii) On the other hand, Theorem \ref {thm4.2} involves a marginally slower mixing rate assumption than in Theorem \ref {thm4.1}.

-(B) In its own way, Theorem \ref {thm4.1} is as sharp as possible, right at the borderline.
+(B) In its own way, Theorem \ref {thm4.1} is very sharp.
 If its (summable) mixing rate assumption were weakened at all (without any change in the other assumptions), then its conclusion as stated could fail to hold.
 That was shown with a class of counterexamples --- strictly stationary, non-Markovian sequences --- in [\cite {ref-journal-Bradley1997}, Theorem 4 with $q(u) \equiv 1$ there], satisfying the ``complete dissipation'' property (\ref {eq3.23}) here in Section \ref {sc3}.

 Those counterexamples violate the conclusion --- and hence also the mixing-rate assumption --- of Theorem \ref{thm4.1}.
 However, some of them --- for example, one with $q(u) \equiv 1$ and $h(n) = n^{-1}(\log n)^{-1}$ (for $n \geq 2$) there --- still satisfy the hypothesis of Theorem \ref{thm4.2}, and their partial sums will therefore, when normalized as in Theorem \ref{thm4.2}, converge to $N(0,1)$ in distribution.